alazaroc/blog-web-code/_posts/2022-10-09-aws-control-tower-deep-dive.md

 - an AWS CodePipeline workflow (executed when changes appear)
 - an AWS Control Tower lifecycle event workflow (executed when a new account is launched)

+The `customizations-for-aws-control-tower.template` deploys the following:

+- An AWS CodeBuild project
+- An AWS CodePipeline project
+- An Amazon EventBridge rule
+- AWS Lambda functions
+- An Amazon Simple Queue Service queue
+- An Amazon Simple Storage Service bucket with a sample configuration package
+- AWS Step Functions

 To deploy CfCT: